Skip to main content Skip to main navigation Skip to footer content

 Overview

-In this two-month program, you'll complete six courses that combine lectures and an applied final project.
+In this 12-week program, you'll complete six courses that combine weekly lectures, practical exercises and knowledge assessments.
 You'll learn about:

 This program provides a comprehensive understanding of HR practices, preparing you for a successful career in human resources.